sardok/cli-merger/README.txt

 INFO
 ====

+Takes input file(s), sorts the parsed packages & merges into one final file while applying rate limiter to the merger in parallel.

 The project generates 3 binaries.
 * assignment - runs the main project
 * tests - runs the tests